Lies You Were Taught as a Child

 the lies that were told you as a child.

-Transcript: Lies You Were Told as a Child
+Transcript: Lies You Were Taught as a Child

 The following is for adults who have suffered trauma as a child particularly abuse by the responsible adults in their lives.
 Abuse includes physical, emotional and sexual.
 However, what this audio addresses is the emotional abuse which is present whenever physical and sexual abuse occurs as well as occurring by itself.